alichtman/DecodeCaesar/README.md

 # DecodeCaesar

-A program that intelligently decrypts Caesar-Cipher encoded plaintext using a letter-frequency analysis.
+Intelligently decrypt Caesar-Cipher encoded plaintext using a letter-frequency analysis.